Endlosschleifenet/roblox-starving-artists-bot/README.md

   * Code will stop upon canvas completion
   * Can make more canvases after your current canvas is finished generating
   * Overhauled UI
+  * Python Version Check
 * Upcomming:
   * Adjust the co-ordinates of everything.
   * A wiki?
 (Including Explanations of things etc.)
+  * Requirements check and auto-install

 > [!NOTE]
-> My newer edits are in a temporary file called [bot-v2.py](https://github.com/Endlosschleifenet/roblox-starving-artists-bot/blob/main/bot-v2.py).
+> My newer edits are in a temporary file called [bot-v2.py](https://github.com/Endlosschleifenet/roblox-starving-artists-bot/blob/main/bot-v2.py). **Upcomming features are only a snapshot of what could come to this project.
+It isn't a promise and changes can always happen.
+> [!CAUTION]
+> My newest implementation, [bot-v2.py](https://github.com/Endlosschleifenet/roblox-starving-artists-bot/blob/main/bot-v2.py) includes code that is not entirely tested and, in it's own way, is experimental itself.
+If any bugs arise, please report them in [Issues](https://github.com/Endlosschleifenet/roblox-starving-artists-bot/issues)!

 ## Perequisites

 -   Python 3.8-3.9, 3.11-3.12 (Recommended: 3.8+, 3.10 includes a bug that causes pyinstaller to, apparently have errors) [Python Downloads](https://www.python.org/downloads/)

+> [!IMPORTANT]
+> My implementation of this bot will check if your Python version is acceptable at the very start!

 ## Windows Installation